Loki-Astari/geeky-nextjs/content/posts/Vector-SimpleOptimizations.md

 # Optimized Destruction

-Since we have to manually call the destructor on all objects in the container (because we are using placement new) we can look to see if we can optimize that.
+Since we have to manually call the destructor on all objects in the container (because we are using placement new), we can look to see if we can optimize that.
 The type `std::is_trivially_destructible` detects if the type is **Trivially** destructible.
 This basically means that there will be no side effects from the destructor (See: Section 12.4 Paragraph 5 of the standard).
 For types we don't need to call the destructor of the object.
-For the `Vector` class this means we can eliminate the call to the destructor but more importantly the loop.
+For the `Vector` class, this means we can eliminate the call to the destructor but, more importantly, the loop.

-Destroying Elements
+#### Destroying Elements
 ```c
 ~Vector()
 {